cloudfoundry/docs-deploying-cf/vsphere/bosh-example-manifest.md

   nats:
     user: nats
     password: mysecretpw
-    address: 192.168.50.142 # Replace with the IP address you set for the `static_ips` of the `nats` job
+    address: 192.168.50.142 # Replace with the IP address you set for the "static_ips" of the "nats" job
     port: 4222

   postgres:
     user: bosh
     password: mysecretpw
-    address: 192.168.50.143  # Replace with the IP address you set for the `static_ips` of the `postgres` job
+    address: 192.168.50.143  # Replace with the IP address you set for the "static_ips" of the "postgres" job
     port: 5432
     database: bosh

   redis:
-    address: 192.168.50.144  # Replace with the IP address you set for the `static_ips` of the `redis` job
+    address: 192.168.50.144  # Replace with the IP address you set for the "static_ips" of the "redis" job
     port: 25255
     password: mysecretpw

   director:
     name: microBOSH-director
-    address: 192.168.50.145 # Replace with the IP address you set for the `static_ips` of the `director` job
+    address: 192.168.50.145 # Replace with the IP address you set for the "static_ips" of the "director" job
     port: 25555
     encryption: false
     db:
       user: bosh
       password: mysecretpw
-      host: 192.168.50.143  # Replace with the IP address you set for the `static_ips` of the `postgres` job
+      host: 192.168.50.143  # Replace with the IP address you set for the "static_ips" of the "postgres" job

   hm:
     http: